badsami/logs/README.md

 # Logs
 C buffered logging library for Windows.
+Format data into a buffer of pre-determined size on the stack, then write it all at once to selected outputs, to minimize output traffic and system calls.
 No C runtime, no C standard library, no dynamic allocation.
-Get your data formatted into a stack-allocated buffer of pre-determined size, then write it all at once to a console and/or a file to minimize output traffic.
 Example (available in [`example.c`](example.c)):
 ```C
 #include "logs.h"